marinazub/Run-Analysis-Project/README.md

 str(mergedData2)

-#FInd means for all variables
+#Find means for all variables

 TidyData<-  mergedData2%>%
         group_by(number, Activity)%>%